How to Configure Extended ACLs

 established – This is also an optional parameter for the TCP protocol only.
 It shows the established TCP connection.

-Note:- You can see that there are many keyword and parameters for extended ACLs but it is not necessary to use all of them when configuring an extended ACL.
+Note:- You can see that there are many keywords and parameters for extended ACLs, but it is unnecessary to use them all when configuring an extended ACL.

 Example-1 Extended ACL Configuration

-In this example, suppose you are a network administrator and you want to allow website browsing only from the network 192.168.2.0/24.
-The web traffic is using port 80 for HTTP and port 443 for https traffic.
-The HTTP traffic required flow back into the network from the website accessed from the clients.
+In this example, suppose you are a network administrator and want to allow website browsing only from the network 192.168.2.0/24.
+The web traffic uses port 80 for HTTP and port 443 for HTTPS traffic.
+The HTTP traffic requires flow back into the network from the website accessed by the clients.

-So the administration also wants to restrict this return traffic to HTTP exchange from the requested website, while denying all other traffic.
-So the figure below illustrates the ACLs configuration for the same.
+The administration also wants to restrict this return traffic to HTTP exchange from the requested website while denying all other traffic.
+The figure below illustrates the ACL configuration for the same.

-ACL 101 allow the request to port 80 (HTTP), port 443 (HTTPS) and ACL 104 block all incoming traffic, except for previously established connections.
+ACL 101 allows requests to port 80 (HTTP) and port 443 (HTTPS), while ACL 104 blocks all incoming traffic except for previously established connections.
 The permit statement in ACL 104 allows inbound traffic using the established parameter.

 The established parameter also allows traffic that originates from the 192.168.2.0/24 network to return to that network.
-Without an established parameter, the clients can send traffic to a web server, but not receive traffic returning from the webserver.
+Without an established parameter, clients can send traffic to a web server but not receive traffic returning from the web server.

 Applying Extended ACLs to Interfaces

-In the previous example, you have configured the ACL to allow users from the 192.168.2.0/24 network to browse both HTTP and HTTPS websites.
-The ACL is configured but it will not filter traffic until it is applied to an interface.
+In the previous example, you configured the ACL to allow users from the 192.168.2.0/24 network to browse HTTP and HTTPS websites.
+The ACL is configured, but it will not filter traffic until it is applied to an interface.

 Just like standard ACL, it is necessary to consider whether the traffic to be filtered is going in or out.
-So when a user in the network 192.168.2.0/24 network accesses a website on the server, traffic is going out to router3.
+So when a user in the network 192.168.2.0/24 accesses a website on the server, traffic goes out to router3.
 When a user in the network 192.168.2.0/24 receives data from the server, traffic is coming into the local router.

 In the above topology, Router3 has three interfaces.
-Remember that an extended ACL should be applied close to the source, so, the closest interface to the source in this topology is fa0/1.
-So, Web request traffic from users on the 192.168.10.0/24 LAN is inbound to the fa0/0 interface and return traffic from established connections to users on the LAN is outbound from the fa0/0 interface.
-So we will apply the ACL to the fa0/0 interface in both directions as shown in the figure below.
+Remember that an extended ACL should be applied close to the source, so the closest interface to the source in this topology is fa0/1.
+Web request traffic from users on the 192.168.10.0/24 LAN is inbound to the fa0/0 interface, and return traffic from established connections to users on the LAN is outbound from the fa0/0 interface.
+So we will apply the ACL to the fa0/0 interface in both directions, as shown in the figure below.

 Example- 2 Restrict FTP Connection

-In this example, we are required to deny FTP traffic from subnet 192.168.1.0 and allow all other traffic to server0.
+In this example, we must deny FTP traffic from subnet 192.168.1.0 and allow all other traffic to server0.
 The FTP uses TCP port 20 and 21, therefore the ACL requires both port name keywords FTP and ftp-data or eq 20 and eq 21 to deny FTP.
-So if we use name then the command would be.
+So if we use name, then the command would be.

 access-list 103 deny tcp 192.168.1.0 0.0.0.255 host 192.168.4.2 eq ftp